Tutorial “An SDL example”

 SAMPLE_VCS_TYPE = 'local'

-• We specify a dependency on the libsdl package by adding this package in a SAMPLE_DEPENDENCIES list.
+• We specify a dependency on the libsdl package by adding this package in a SAMPLE_NEEDS list.
 One or more packages can be specified here if needed, and will ensure that libsdl is built before any attempts to configure/build the sample package.

 • This package is then flagged as internal (SAMPLE_INTERNAL).
 We do this since this is our own custom package and flagging an internal package avoids warnings generated for missing license files or hash files (although developers can add hash checks for internal sources if desired).